Daniel-Ezekiel/chinook-music-store/README.md

 ![Pagination functionality 2](img/doc-images/page-10.png)

-### Sorting the list of albums
+> ### 3.
+Sorting the list of Albums

-To facilitate ease of catalog management, albums and search results can be sorted in different ways.
+To facilitate ease of catalog management, the information displayed using the table can be sorted in different ways.
 The ways implemented in the web application are as follows:

-- Default: Sorts albums by their ID in the database
+- **Default**: Sorts Albums by their ID in the Database
-- Album Title (Ascending): Sorts albums table by the album titles in ascending order
+- **Album Title (Ascending)**: Sorts Albums table by the Album titles in ascending order
-- Album Title (Descending): Sorts albums table by the album titles in descending order
+- **Album Title (Descending)**: Sorts Albums table by the Album titles in descending order
-- Artist Name (Ascending): Sorts table by artist names in ascending order
+- **Artist Name (Ascending)**: Sorts table by artist names in ascending order
-- Artist Name (Descending): Sorts table by artist names in descending order
+- **Artist Name (Descending)**: Sorts table by artist names in descending order

-To implement this feature, after selecting an option, the user click the apply button to sort the table based on their choice.
+To implement this feature, after selecting an option, the user simply clicks the 'Apply' button to sort the table based on their choice.

 ![Sorting options](img/doc-images/sort.png)

-The image below shows the table sorted by the artist names in ascending order.
+The image below shows the table after it has been sorted using the Artist names in ascending order.

 ![Sorting example](img/doc-images/sort-name-ascending.png)

-### Searching the Database
+> ### 4.
+Searching the Database

-Another functionality implemented in the Chinook Music Store project is one that allows that user to filter through the list of albums in the database based on their search query.
-To use this feature, the user enters value in the search field as shown below and selects an option, whether to filter/search by Album Title or Artist name and on clicking the Search button, they get their search results.
+Another functionality implemented in the Chinook Music Store project is one that allows that user to filter through the list of Albums in the Database based on their search query.
+To use this feature, the user can enter value in the search field as shown below and select an option, whether to filter/search by Album Title or Artist name and on clicking the Search button, they get their search results.

 ![Searching by artist name](img/doc-images/search.png)